kubernetes/kubernetes/README.md

 ### Kubernetes is ready for Production!

-With the [1.0.1 release](https://github.com/kubernetes/kubernetes/releases/tag/v1.0.1) Kubernetes is ready to serve your production workloads.
+Since the Kubernetes 1.0 release in July 2015 Kubernetes is ready for your production workloads.

 ### Kubernetes can run anywhere!